github-vipera/web-console-ui-kit/README.md

 This project contains the **web-console-ui-kit** module and a kitchen-sink project to test the various components.

-For a guide on the web-console-ui-kit form refer here: [./projects/web-console-ui-kit/README.md]()
+For a guide on the web-console-ui-kit refer [here](./projects/web-console-ui-kit/README.md)

 ## How to run